 We draw the CFT values of the scaling dimensions using short and long horizontal lines in~\autoref{fig:2DscaleD}.
 A short line indicates no degeneracy in a particular sector, while a long line indicates degeneracy.
 For example, the scaling dimensions of $\partial_x^2 \epsilon$ and $\partial_y^2 \epsilon$ have $2$-fold degeneracy in the lattice-reflection $c_x = c_y=0$ and spin-flip even sector; thus, they cannot be distinguished from each other in the numerical results.

 It has already been observed in previous study~\cite{Lyu:Xu:Kawashima:2021,Guo:Wei:2024} that the linearized tensor RG equation in 2D TNRG using the ``freezing'' method, at bond dimensions $\chi=24, 30$, cannot resolve scaling dimensions of the 2D Ising that are larger than $2$.
 In the numerical calculation here, we generate a tensor RG flow at the exact value of the critical temperature $T_c= 2 / \ln( 1 + \sqrt{2} )$ and linearize the RG map at RG step $n=5$.
-The bond dimensions are set to be $\chi = 36, \chi_s=10$ in order to check whether more scaling dimensions larger than 2 can be resolved.
+The bond dimensions are set to be $\chi = 36, \chi_s=10$ in order to check whether more scaling dimensions larger than 2 can be resolved (see more details about the choice of $\chi$ and $n$ in Appendix~\ref{app:choicechin}).
 The scaling operators are identified according to their scaling dimensions in each symmetry sectors.
 Take lattice-reflection $c_x=c_y=0$ and spin-flip $c=0$ as an example.
 The scaling dimensions are calculated from Eq.~\eqref{eq:rgeig2x} and are organized in ascending order.
 According to~\autoref{tab:cftx-reflc-s0}, the first three are identified as the scaling dimensions of $\mathds{1}, \epsilon$ and $T_{xx} - T_{yy}$, while the fourth and fifth ones are $\partial_x^2 \epsilon, \partial_y^2 \epsilon$ doublet.